dubdia/mavs-rc/README.md

 ## 👋 Welcome

-Mav's RC is a **application to remote control linux systems via ssh/sftp**.
-It aims to make interaction with a remote host easier by combing several features into one program and without the need of installing anything on the remote system.
+**Mav's RC** is an application designed to remotely control Linux systems through SSH/SFTP.
+It integrates multiple features into one seamless program, promoting ease of use without requiring any installations on the remote host.

-I build this application for my personal use, but why not make it open-source so it may help others i thought so here we are.
-But please be aware that this application might contain bugs so use it at your own risk.
+Purpose and Open Source Spirit: Originally developed for personal use, I decided to open-source Mav's RC to contribute to the community—hoping it might assist others in managing their remote systems more efficiently.
+Since it's community-driven, feel free to contribute, but please note, the application may contain bugs, and its use is at your own risk.

-The application should be multi-platform because it was build using electron, but i have only tested it on Windows 11.
+Compatibility Information: Built using Electron, Mav's RC is inherently multi-platform.
+However, it has been primarily tested on Windows 11.
+Testing on other platforms is planned, and your feedback is very welcome.

 ### Features